kb1vc/SoDaRadio/README.md

 particular reason that it couldn't run on any Linux release that is clean enough to compile and run the UHD utilities that come with the Ettus software.

 Interested in more detail?
-Take a look at the [documentation here](docs/index.html).
+Take a look at the [documentation here](docs/index.html).  ["SoDa -- A Multimode VHF/UHF Software Defined Radio"](papers/SoDa_EasternVHF_2014.pdf) was presented at the 40th Eastern VHF/UHF Conference in 2014.

 Interested in how SoDaRadio got [here?](History.md)

 ## Getting SoDaRadio